top of page

 PLANTS, FLOWERS, AND ANIMALS

-I, furthermore, loved the weekend market with local organic fruits and veggies, homemade produce like bread, jam, olive oil, and crafty souvenirs.
+I also loved the weekend market in Tigaday, where you can find local organic fruits and vegetables, homemade products like bread, jam, olive oil, and unique handcrafted souvenirs.

-The island feels very peaceful and safe.
-There are a lot of hikers who sleep in their tents or just under the sky wherever the night reaches them.
-One of my favourite activities was driving on the long empty roads and sing along to the radio.
-It was perfect for me to practise driving and make mistakes on the road without being shouted at by other impatient drivers as my license was new this time and in the beginning, I was not confident behind the wheel.
+The island feels incredibly peaceful and safe.
+Many hikers sleep in their tents or even under the stars, wherever the night finds them.
+One of my favorite activities was driving along the long, empty roads while singing along to the radio.
+It was the perfect way to practice driving without the pressure of impatient drivers behind you.
+My license was new at the time, and in the beginning, I lacked confidence behind the wheel, so the island's quiet roads were ideal for making mistakes and learning at my own pace.

 MY FAVOURITE PLACES